Fox’s NFL pregame show takes place in broadcast Hall of Fame

-From the moment Terry Bradshaw rode his horse through Hollywood and Beverley Hills, everyone knew Fox’s NFL Sunday pregame show was going to different.
+From the moment Terry Bradshaw rode his horse through Hollywood and Beverly Hills, everyone knew Fox’s NFL Sunday pregame show was going to be different.
 It can also claim to be something else — a Hall of Fame inductee.

 The pregame show, which kicks off Fox’s 26th season covering the league on Sunday, was inducted into the National Association of Broadcasting’s Hall of Fame in April.
-It takes its place beside “Wheel of Fortune,” ”Jeopardy,” ”Meet the Press” and “All In The Family.”
+It takes its place beside “Wheel of Fortune,” ”Jeopardy!,” ”Meet the Press” and “All In The Family.”

 “If I would sum up in one word, it would be pride,” Jimmy Johnson said.
 “We’re all egotistical but we all take pride in the job that we do, and we work at it.
 Being recognized like this is an amazing achievement.”